primer3-org/primer3/README.txt

   compile and link flags.

 $ make all

 # Warnings about pr_release being unused are harmless.
 # You should have created executables primer3_core, ntdpal,
 #  olgotm, and long_seq_tm_test

-$ cd ../test
+$ make test
-$ perl -w p3test.pl
-$ perl -w dpal_test.pl

 # You should not see 'FAILED' during the tests.

-If your perl command is not called perl (for example, if it is called perl5) you will have to modify the internals of the test scripts).
+If your perl command is not called perl (for example, if it is called perl5) you will have to modify the
+Makefile in the test/ directory.

 ntdpal (NucleoTide Dynamic Programming ALignment) is a stand-alone program that provides primer3's alignment